Lake Area Technical College Offers Free Income Tax Preparation Services

-WATERTOWN, SD – For more than 25 years, second-year students in Lake Area Technical Institute’s Financial Services Advanced Tax class have participated in the Volunteer Income Tax Assistance (VITA) program that offers free basic income tax filing services to the public who meet program guidelines.
+WATERTOWN, SD – For more than 25 years, second-year students in Lake Area Technical College’s Financial Services Advanced Tax class have participated in the Volunteer Income Tax Assistance (VITA) program that offers free basic income tax filing services to the public who meet program guidelines.

 All taxpayers will need to bring:

 - Photo ID for primary taxpayer (and spouse)—required by IRS

 - Social Security cards for everyone on your return—required by IRS

 - Tax forms and other tax information you have received

 - Copy of last year’s tax return (if possible)